About the University Academic Catalog

 Except where otherwise specified, Grade Point Average (GPA) refers to the local GPA (courses attempted at LAPU) as opposed to the career GPA (courses attempted both at LAPU and elsewhere).

 The term "instructor" is used for the faculty member conducting a specific course section.
 When the catalog refers to an instructor, it means the person who is teaching a specific course.
 The term does not refer to the person's official title.
-Instructors are assigned to course sections shortly before the beginning of each session and may be viewed on the Moodle site for the course.
+Instructors are assigned to course sections shortly before the beginning of each term and may be viewed on the Brightspace site for the course.

 All times of day in the catalog are U.S. Pacific Time (PT) unless otherwise indicated.